Division 8. Project Permit and Legislative Procedures

 21.80.010 Purpose.

 Fundamental land use planning choices made in adopted Comprehensive Plans and development regulations shall serve as the foundation for project review.
-The purpose of this chapter is to establish procedures for processing and reviewing project permit applications.
+The purpose of this chapter is to establish procedures for processing and reviewing permit applications and permits that reference this chapter.
 (Ord.
+782 § 19, 2025; Ord.
 706 § 47 (Att.
 A), 2020)

 21.80.020 Applicability.

-(1) This chapter applies to all project permits stated in this chapter and project permits that reference this chapter, unless specified otherwise by law.
+(1) This chapter applies to all project and construction permits stated in this chapter and any permit that references this chapter, unless specified otherwise by law.

 21.80.030 Determining decision type.

-(1) Project permits are categorized as either a Type 1, Type 2 or Type 3 decision described as follows:
+(1) All project and construction permits are desginated and processed as either a Type 1, Type 2 or Type 3 decision described as follows:

 (3) If there is a conflict in which decision type to apply, the resolution shall be in favor of the higher decision type with a Type 1 decision being the lowest and a Type 3 decision being the highest.
 (Ord.
+782 § 21, 2025; Ord.
 706 § 47 (Att.
 A), 2020)

 21.80.040 Optional consolidated review process.